CP1401/Practicals/prac_02/README.md

 #### 4. i-stop Calculation (Percentage)

 A certain car brand has a feature called **i-stop**, where the car's engine is turned off to increase fuel economy.
 The car's display shows the current percentage of stoppage time that i-stop has been engaged.
-E.g.
+E.g. this is what the car's display might show:
 ```
 i-stop ON:       1m 2s
 Time Stopped:    2m 41s
 Percentage:      38.5%
 ```

 Are you seeing how this works?
-I, P, O...
+Looks like our I, P, O pattern...
 Write a program to produce the percentage based on the time on and the time stopped.
 This should be easy enough for you by now.
 **But wait...**
 It's not so easy dealing with minutes and seconds like in the example.
 How do we handle that?